Biofoundationalism IV: Masculine Because You Have To, Feminine Because You Get To

 Moral Foundations Utility Theory

-The most successful governance systems are borne when high-agency people with similar temperaments (morality) unite and establish an order-instilling framework for society to coalesce around.
+The most successful governance systems are born when high-agency people with similar temperaments (morality) unite and establish an order-instilling framework for society to coalesce around.
 The moral foundations of these societies at their genesis are inherently masculine (conservative) because structure, order, and competence hierarchies aren't luxuries for nascent or poor nations, they're necessities.
 Masculine because you have to.

 Proficient masculine roots let feminine flowers bloom.
 Imagine how gray and prosaic life would be if this weren’t the case.

-Capital accumulates, the survival imperative relaxes, deprivation declines, the political dynamic organically, incrementally transitions.
-Political priorities begin to emphasize the circulation of those resources.
+Capital accumulates, the survival imperative relaxes, deprivation declines, and the political dynamic organically transitions.
+Political priorities deemphasize the accumulation of resources and begin to emphasize their circulation, otherwise known as fairness.
+The masculine hunter accumulates; the feminine nurturer distributes.
 The preeminent morality drifts from veneration of the strong to protection of the vulnerable; hierarchies are softened, safety nets woven.
-Abundance slowly feminizes, difficulty forcefully masculinizes.

-Imagine a poor nation that immediately defaulted to dividing up scant resources and equality emphasis and ended up wealthy that way.
 Envision adopting egalitarian fairness politics while at war; you will perish under the weight of your own delusions.

-Picture a country that became wealthy and never feminized at all.
-What would that look like?
-Well, are corporate monopolies inherently deleterious?
-A monopoly is an inexorable result of unchecked masculine competition.
-You know what antitrust laws are?
-They are inherently feminine, designed to promote competitive fairness and consumer protection (harm reduction) via disallowing capital power laws from getting too excessive.
-A bunch of ruling monopolies is what “toxic masculinity” actually looks like!
+A bunch of ruling monopolies is what ‘toxic masculinity’ actually looks like!
 If you never incorporate feminine values, you get hyper-concentration of resources and undermine your own success.
 To be balanced is to act in your self-interest.

 The Domestication Paradox and Feminism